Here's your weekly WandaVision Easter eggs and Marvel references from episode 3 (spoilers!)

 WandaVision episode 3, streaming now, bursts into color as the suburban sitcom surrealness hits the '70s.
-From Quicksilver to SWORD, what Easter eggs and Marvel references can be spotted in the third installment of the Disney Plus series?
+From Quicksilver to SWORD, what Easter eggs and Marvel references does the third installment of the Disney Plus series reveal?

 New chapters of the nine-part Disney Plus show arrive every Friday.
-Starting with episodes 1 and 2, we're recapping each episode and diving into the mysterious reality in which witchy Wanda Maximoff (Elizabeth Olsen) and awkward android Vision (Paul Bettany) find themselves.
+Starting with episodes 1 and 2, we're recapping each episode and diving into the mysterious reality of witchy Wanda Maximoff (Elizabeth Olsen) and awkward android Vision (Paul Bettany).

 Here are the Easter eggs we've spotted in episode 3.
 But be warned: Spoilers for all episodes!